NomceboZulu075/ChatBot_Project/ReadMe File.txt

 - Typing Effect: The chatbot provides a typing effect to enhance user experience (making the chatbot more human-like), improves readability by preventing information overload and it also builds anticipation for the users.

+- Newly Added Feature: Sentiment Detection:The chatbot now detects user emotions like worry, curiosity, frustration, or positivity based on keywords in the conversation.
+It adjusts its tone to respond more empathetically or supportively.

+- Newly Added Feature: Keyword-Based Cybersecurity Tips: The bot includes a dictionary of common cybersecurity topics with multiple randomized educational responses for Password, Scam, Privacy and Phishing.
+Each topic is recognized via keyword matching, and a different tip is selected randomly for each interaction to keep the conversation dynamic.

+- Newly Added Feature: Memory Recall System: The chatbot remembers past user interests during the session.
+Users can ask: "What do you remember?" and CyberBot will list the topics they’ve shown interest in, and these interests are stored in a file (MemoryRecallFile.txt) to simulate persistent memory.

 - Exit Functionality: The user can end the chat by typing "exit".

 **********************************************************************************************************************************************
 ## PRECONDITIONS